A group of men standing in front of a pink background.

 Kevin Martin –That did create an enormous amount of turmoil within the band.
 I’m not saying we didn’t have problems personally as band members, we absolutely did.
 What it all boiled down to was our situation with our label was putting so much pressure on us to find a way out, to relieve that pressure valve, and it seemed that was just the only thing to do.
 Fortunately in a roundabout way it worked.
 We are better friends now then we’ve ever been and we have more fun touring now than we ever had.
 Yes there was turmoil in the band but it was all being created by this unhealthy relationship we had with our label.

 Crypticrock.com – I can totally understand that and it’s good it all worked out in the end.
-Your debut self-title album Candlebox was released in 1993.
+Your debut self-titled album Candlebox was released in 1993.
 The album was a massive success with songs like “You”, “Far Behind”, “Cover Me” just to name a few.
 Looking back 20 years later did you ever dream the album would have been as much of a success as it was?

 20 years later we are still here and it was such a success.
-I don’t think we could ever have hoped to accomplished that.
+I don’t think we could ever have hoped to accomplish that.
 I think we wanted it, went after it as hard as we could, and timing was a major factor.
 Being from Seattle was a huge help for the band.
 Ultimately the record still speaks for itself as you said 20 years later and it is still relevant.
 That is just the icing on the cake for the band.

 Maverick